 Coverage is typically sold in ten-year renewable increments, but it’s very common to see policies that cover applicants to a specific age like 65, 75 or even 100.

-Allows you to renew your coverage when your term expires without medically requalifying but usually comes with an increase in premiums.
+Most critical illness insurance policies will let you renew your coverage when your term expires without medically requalifying but usually comes with an increase in premiums.
 Typically you can only renew to a specific age.

 Some insurers will return all of the premiums you’ve paid if you haven’t made a successful claim at the end of your term, hit certain age milestones, or if you surrender your policy.
 Yes, this means what you think it means: you can potentially get all of your premiums back one day.
 This is an optional clause and it will increase the cost of premiums while the policy is in effect, but it can provide an incentive to get coverage.
 There’s also a return of premiums upon death clause, which means your premiums will be paid back to your chosen beneficiary should you pass away unexpectedly, without receiving a full benefit payment under your policy.